Analyzing FTB’s Response to My 2025 Annual Taxpayer Bill of Rights Requests

 I also requested clarification of an item that I brought up last year: the “no payment” account that appears to be an off-the-books spending account.
 Last year, I had asked if the funds belonged to FTB or another agency (item #4).
 FTB had responded that the estimated tax payments are immediately turned over to the State Controller (SCO).
 I asked for clarification as to whether “no payments” go to the SCO or if they are only turned over once they are identified as an estimated tax payment.

 Update: FTB Responded on February 1, 2023.
 The whole response is riddled with problems.
-I’ll try to write a rebuttal soon.
+I’ll try to write a rebuttal soon, but it is important for everyone to know that FTB said no, they will not make the executives sign properly executed oaths.

 Note: I am not suicidal, I don’t have depression issues, I am a careful driver, I rarely drink alcohol, and I do not use drugs of any kind (not even aspirin).
 My family lives a wholesome life.
 If something happens to me or my family that is out of character for us, we were set up by the State of California as revenge for exposing their crimes.